daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 Alternatively, we could have assigned `this` to a variable, e.g. `var self = this` and then used `self.setState` instead of `this.setState` inside the [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

-In any case, here is an equivalent ES6 code using fat arrow functions which preserve `this` value:
+In any case, here is an equivalent ES6 code using fat arrow functions which preserve original `this` value:

 ```js
 $.ajax({ type: 'POST', url: '/api/characters', data: { name: name, gender: gender } })